Based on a story by Tom Baker and Ian Marter.

 He couldn’t figure out why they hadn’t made a move?
 There were hundreds of them in the woods.
 They literally sprang out of nowhere, like Demons from hell, though they looked more like Scarecrows.
 Scarecrows with flaming red eyes and clawed hands!
 John had only barely been able to get away from the monsters on his tractor when they first attacked.
 He had been forced to leave a young family he had spotted on the other end of the fields, cornered by those awful things against a tree.
 They had even called to him for help, but he had no choice but to leave.
 There was nothing he could have done, but the image of the helpless family pleading with him would stay with John for the rest of his life, however long that would be.

-John had been forced to abandon his tractor in the struggle.
-When he tried to drive it through a field, the monsters quickly swarmed his vehicle, stopped it in its tracks, and turned it over.
+John had also been forced to abandon his tractor in the struggle.
+When he tried to drive it through a field, the monsters swarmed his vehicle from all sides, stopped it in its tracks, and turned it over.
 John was able to crawl out unseen and get a good head start on the creatures into the woods however.
 Once John made it back to his farm, he noticed the creatures were no longer following him.
 In fact they were nowhere in sight.

 The only village on the island was three miles away and he would have to go through more woods along the way.
 Ferguson felt it would be better to hold up in his house for the time being until the authorities could deal with this crisis.